iabdukhoshimov/cpp-bootcamp-roadmap/README.md

 * Additions
   * [Operating Systems Easy to Advanced Course - Full Tutorial from a Google Engineer](https://youtu.be/26QPDBe-NB8)
   * [Operating Systems Tutorial](https://youtu.be/vBURTt97EkA)

+### How to use this Roadmap ?

+1. Fork this repository

+2. There are check boxes for each folder and subfolder.
+Use them to check the items that you have already learned.

+3. You can use `README.md` to track your progress.

+4. If you want to add more resources, please create an issue or open a pull request.

+### Contribution

+1. Fork the repository

+2. Add learning content

+3. Create a pull request

+### License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details